-Our Spring 2018 Concert, “Southern Harmonies,” features music from composers who were born or worked in the southern part of their home countries, from south of the equator or “south of the border,” or are inspired by the American Sacred Harp tradition, including works by Reger, Higdon, Araujo, Padilla, and others.
+Our Spring 2018 Concert, “Southern Harmonies,” featured music from composers who were born or worked in the southern part of their home countries, from south of the equator or “south of the border,” or were inspired by the American Sacred Harp tradition, including works by Reger, Higdon, Araujo, Padilla, and others

 Fall 2017 Concert

 Our Fall 2017 concert, Light in the Darkness, featured Monteverdi’s “Beatus vir,” a Telemann motet on “Ein feste Burg,” Eric Whitacre’s “Sainte Chapelle,” and music by Byrd, Bruckner, Tallis, and others.
 We enjoyed collaborating with Richmond-based period instrument ensemble Jefferson Baroque for these performances!